 Bringing it All in to OBS

 We’re finally here!

-This is, once again, going to sound counterintuitive, but we want to disable all of our Global Audio Devices in OBS.
-Voicemeeter Potato is handling our audio sources now, so we want to make sure OBS isn’t going to unintentionally double up on a source or effectively bypass all that work we put into Voicemeeter.
+This is going to sound counterintuitive, but we want to disable all of our Global Audio Devices in OBS.
+Voicemeeter Potato is handling our audio sources now, so we want to make sure OBS isn’t going to unintentionally double up on a source or bypass all that work we put into Voicemeeter.
 (OBS’s Global Audio Devices are also notorious for being made of glass and will reset to Default if so much as a light breeze touches them, so it’s better to have your own audio sources that you can individually troubleshoot in my opinion.)

 You might be wondering, at this point, where your audio should come from, since we just removed everything.
 This is where three kinds of Sources come into play: Audio Input Capture, Audio Output Capture, and Scene.